naturepoems/naturepoems/quotes/The French Symbolist Movement (Late 19th century)/Stéphane Mallarmé/index.md

 ---
 layout: author
 title: Stéphane Mallarmé
-description: "Mallarmé was a central figure in the Symbolist movement, known for his complex and highly stylized poetry.
-His work often reflects on nature and the act of perception, emphasizing the beauty found in the mundane."
+description: "A leading figure in Symbolism, Mallarmé's poetry is characterized by his innovative use of language and complex imagery, often reflecting on nature and the ineffable in works like 'L'Après-midi d'un faune' (The Afternoon of a Faun)."
 subject: "The French Symbolist Movement (Late 19th century)"
 parent: The French Symbolist Movement (Late 19th century)
 permalink: /The French Symbolist Movement (Late 19th century)/Stéphane Mallarmé/